zzjrabbit/marlin/README.md

 ## 🔒 License & Legal

-dumbname is licensed under the Mozilla Public License 2.0.
+Marlin is licensed under the Mozilla Public License 2.0.
 This license is similar to the Lesser GNU Public License, except that the copyleft applies only to the source code of this library, not any library that uses it.
 That means you can statically or dynamically link with unfree code (see